gCorrect/AND_Gate_Perceptron/README.md

 ﻿# Perceptron algorithm for 2 and 3 dimension problems
  I make use of MySQL, specifally phpMyAdmin to munipulate data.
 So in order to run the code after download:

-   1. - In the data file there is a perceptron.sql file.
+   1. - In the data folder there is a perceptron.sql file.
    2. - From phpMyAdmin panel:
       - Create a new database and name it perceptron